Skip to main content

 A small Michelin Plate restaurant in Cerdanyola del Vallès with a sharp focus on steak tartare — five versions, all prepared tableside.
 At €€, it delivers a level of personalised attention that most neighbourhood restaurants at this price do not match.
 Book ahead; the room fills and walk-ins are a gamble.

 The physical space defines the experience here.
-This is an intimate dining room, not a sprawling brasserie, and that scale is deliberate.
+This is an intimate dining room, not a sprawling brasserie, that scale is deliberate.
 Tables are close enough that the tableside preparation of steak tartare becomes a small shared spectacle for the room, not just your table.
-If you visited once and sat at a less advantageous position, try to request a seat with a clear sightline to where the tartare is assembled , the preparation in front of guests is part of what justifies the trip.
-The atmosphere reads as neighbourhood restaurant done with real care: personal, proportional, and without any of the performative formality that can make a Michelin-flagged room feel stiff.
+If you visited once and sat at a less advantageous position, try to request a seat with a clear sightline to where the tartare is assembled, the preparation in front of guests is part of what justifies the trip.
+The atmosphere reads as neighbourhood restaurant done with real care: personal, proportional, without any of the performative formality that can make a Michelin-flagged room feel stiff.

 Tast & Gust's identity is built around steak tartare in a way that few restaurants in the Barcelona metropolitan area commit to.
 The menu runs a classic interpretation alongside four variations: Roquefort; Calvados with red onion confit; foie gras; and red tuna.
 All five are prepared tableside.
-If you came last time and ordered the classic, the Calvados and red onion confit version is the logical next step , the acidity of the confit adjusts the dish's balance in a direction worth comparing.
+If you came last time and ordered the classic, the Calvados and red onion confit version is the logical next step, the acidity of the confit adjusts the dish's balance in a direction worth comparing.
 The foie gras option sits at the richer end; useful to know if you are already planning a heavier meal around it.
 The red tuna variant moves the dish into different protein territory entirely, which makes it the one to order if a guest at your table is less committed to beef tartare.
-The menu also carries seasonal dishes and daily specials, so the full picture shifts with what is current , worth asking when you book or on arrival.
+The menu also carries seasonal dishes and daily specials, so the full picture shifts with what is current, worth asking when you book or on arrival.

 The price range sits at €€, which in a Michelin Plate context in the greater Barcelona area represents clear value.
 You are not paying destination-restaurant prices, but you are getting a level of tableside attention and kitchen focus that most restaurants at this tier do not deliver.
 For a weekday lunch or an early dinner that does not require a major financial or logistical commitment, Tast & Gust works better than most alternatives in Cerdanyola del Vallès.
-The personalised service mentioned in the Michelin notes is consistent with what a small room allows , fewer covers means staff can actually track the table.
+The personalised service mentioned in the Michelin notes is consistent with what a small room allows, fewer covers means staff can actually track the table.

 On the drinks side, the available data does not detail a full cocktail or wine list, so it would be overstepping to describe the programme specifically.
 What the format suggests is that a room built around tableside tartare preparation and personalised service is likely to pair that experience with a considered wine offer rather than a purely functional one.
-Ask about the wine list when you book , a room this focused on a single dish category tends to have thought about what sits alongside it.
+Ask about the wine list when you book, a room this focused on a single dish category tends to have thought about what sits alongside it.
 For a fuller picture of drinking options in the area, our full Cerdanyola del Vallès bars guide covers the wider neighbourhood.

 Booking is direct.
 The venue is small, which creates natural demand pressure on weekend evenings, but the overall booking difficulty is rated easy.
 Midweek slots are your safest option if flexibility exists.
-There is no website listed in the current data, so booking by phone is the most reliable route , confirm the method when planning, as a restaurant of this size may take reservations through a third-party platform or simply by calling directly.
+There is no website listed in the current data, so booking by phone is the most reliable route, confirm the method when planning, as a restaurant of this size may take reservations through a third-party platform or simply by calling directly.
 Check availability earlier in the week for weekend visits rather than leaving it to the day before.

 For context on what else the area offers, see our full Cerdanyola del Vallès restaurants guide.
 If you are combining this visit with a broader trip to the Barcelona region, Cocina Hermanos Torres in Barcelona and El Celler de Can Roca in Girona represent the higher end of the regional spectrum if budget allows.
 For traditional cuisine at a comparable price point elsewhere in Spain, Cave à Vin & à Manger - Maison Saint-Crescent in Narbonne and Coto de Quevedo Evolución in Torre de Juan Abad offer useful reference points for the category.
 Further afield in Spain, Arzak in San Sebastián, Azurmendi in Larrabetzu, Quique Dacosta in Dénia, Martin Berasategui in Lasarte-Oria, Aponiente in El Puerto de Santa María, DiverXO in Madrid, Mugaritz in Errenteria, Ricard Camarena in València, and Atrio in Cáceres all operate in a very different price and format tier, but are worth knowing if this visit is part of a longer Spanish dining itinerary.
-For staying nearby, our full Cerdanyola del Vallès hotels guide covers accommodation options, and our wineries guide and experiences guide round out the area if you are spending more than a meal here.
+The room is small, so advance booking is strongly recommended, particularly for weekends.
+No website is currently listed, contact the restaurant directly to confirm reservation method.
+Midweek slots offer the most flexibility.

 Practical Details

 Tast & Gust is located at Carrer de Sant Martí, 92, 08290 Cerdanyola del Vallès, Barcelona.
 Price range: €€.
 Cuisine: Traditional, with a focused steak tartare programme and rotating seasonal dishes and daily specials.
-The tableside preparation format means the experience is calibrated for unhurried dining , allow time accordingly.
+The tableside preparation format means the experience is calibrated for unhurried dining, allow time accordingly.

 How It Compares